 Looking at disaster risk management in Indonesia

-At COP24, we mustn't lose sight of the need to put people at the heart of climate and disaster risk policies - not just in terms of receiving the main impact, but being necessary participants in prevention.
+It's important to remember the need to put people at the heart of climate and disaster risk policies - not just in terms of receiving the main impact, but being necessary participants in prevention.
 Looking at the example of Indonesia, strings of earthquakes triggered multi-disasters in several areas of Central Sulawesi in September 2018.
 The 7.4 magnitude earthquake triggered a six-metre tsunami in Palu, followed by hundreds of aftershocks that rocked Palu, Donggala, Sigi, and Poso, including one with 6.0 magnitude in Donggala regency.

 Survivors attempting to seek protection found an even more shocking danger than the initial tsunami: liquefaction, where the ground turns to liquid and loses its ability to bear structures like buildings.
 ‘It’s like a vortex of mud, sucking all above them,’ said Kin Saluah, a survivor witnessing his house sinking.

 As of 21 October, 2,256 people were dead, 4,612 were injured, 223,751 displaced, and 113 were declared missing, the majority trapped and buried under collapsed buildings.
 Disaster risk management (DRM) might not alter the likelihood of earthquakes, but can have a sizeable effect on how devastating they are in loss of human life.

 Disaster risk management in Indonesia

 Indonesia is naturally prone to constant risk to multiple hazards, including volcanic eruptions, earthquakes, landslides, and tsunami.
 Most famously, the 2004 Indian Ocean tsunami in Aceh resulted in more than 200,000 deaths and cost £2 billion in damages.
 It was a turning point for the Government of Indonesia’s efforts to reduce disaster risk.